Sarah Yehudit Schneider discusses eighteen questions on Jewish mysticism including growth through joy and free will.

 And the above to below is really what’s called the seder hishtalshelut, the unfolding of light into matter, and it’s a very kind of technical and detailed Kabbala.
 And the Kabbala of the feminine, as I’m understanding it, is that it begins with something kind of concrete, an issue or problem or question that is concrete below, and then looks to classic Kabbala for the paradigms.
 There are many paradigms that apply to different kinds of situations.
 So to find the paradigm from classic Kabbala or masculine Kabbala that sheds light on and helps to unpack the issues on how to work with this particular matter.

-And so I just published a book called Dark Matters of the Soul: The Kabbala of Shame.
+And so I just published a book called Dark Matters of the Soul: The Kabbalah of Shame.
 And so I’m working with the issue of shame in a manner of Kabbala of the feminine, and it’s exciting and interesting.

 LEVY.
-Well, I’m very excited because that means that in the generation we live in, there’s a female view of Kabbala, because traditionally, as we’ve seen in all the literature, there was a dominance of masculine teaching just because of the way society was.
+Well, I’m very excited because that means that in the generation we live in there’s a female view of Kabbala, because traditionally, as we’ve seen in all the literature, there was a dominance of masculine teaching just because of the way society was.
 And now you’re saying that even the Ari, who was one of the greatest proponents of kabbalistic thought, acknowledged that.
 And so now there’s a new way of thinking about this.

 Can you give just a short example?
 I know it’s hard to say because you’re an expert in this now, what is the feminine kabbalistic view of shame, for example?
 How is it unique?
 What does this female Kabbala approach look like?